 I made the right choice for my educational track coming to North Central, a liberal arts college, to study physics because it gave me ample time to decide which engineering field was right for me or if I wanted to pursue physics further.
 I wanted to study aerospace engineering for the longest time but taking engineering courses like statics and dynamics, thermodynamics and Dr. Harwath’s materials course helped me figure out that materials engineering was the discipline that best fit my interests.

-While North Central offers three complete engineering programs—computer, electrical and mechanical—the College allows you to pursue numerous other engineering disciplines through their partnership programs with other well-known universities.
+While North Central offers three complete engineering programs—computer engineering, electrical engineering and mechanical engineering—the College allows you to pursue numerous other engineering disciplines through their partnership programs with other well-known universities.
 My courses transferred easily to UIUC.
 With my background in physics and credits in a few introductory engineering courses, I fulfilled all of the general engineering requirements—along with a couple of technical electives—so I can strictly focus on the materials engineering curriculum.

 North Central’s engineering programs offer students great opportunities for internship and research experience.
 While I was studying physics, I went to Fermi National Accelerator Laboratory and worked on the g-2 experiment.
 It’s fantastic knowing that your professors are directly connected to national labs and private industry, making these opportunities more readily available to students.
 I think that the College’s accredited program will open a lot more doors in various engineering disciplines for students studying both physics and engineering.